One of the easiest ways to get started with Apache Cassandra™ is using Astra DB

 - Database password: DBPassword1

-You will see the dashboard with your newly created database.
+You will see the list of databases with your newly created database.
 While the database is initializing, the CONNECT button is inactive, but becomes active once the database is ready.

 It may take a minute for the database to deploy, but you'll get an email when it's ready.